- Home Caroline Gregory

 Every year I start by setting concrete goals.
-Never loosing site of these goals and how bad I want them is what keeps me driving forward and digging deep.
+Never losing sight of these goals and how bad I want them is what keeps me driving forward and digging deep.
 When I have a purpose there is no stopping me!
 Goals should be personal and inspiring…and definitely unique to each individual athlete.

 How do you balance your training and racing life with life outside the sport?

 Wow - my world is a crazy one.
 Unlike most professional triathletes I maintain not only a full time job, but a career.
 I am an attorney and was practicing litigation when I first started racing professional.
 I was burning the candle at both ends in order to try to make it work, but the lifestyle was not sustainable.
 I now work in house for a software company where I’ve found support and balance to pursue my desire to win both in sport and in career.
 I am driven by the goal of winning and this is what keeps me energized through the long days.
 I am up extremely early, and into the pool by 5am.
 I sacrifice a lot to make it all work, and it took a lot of time to find the right fit, but currently I have a good thing going.
 Surrounding myself with like minded people is an essential element to my success.